ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **recipeNutritionLabelImage**
 > any recipeNutritionLabelImage()

-Get a recipe's nutrition label as an image.
+Get a recipe\'s nutrition label as an image.

 ### Example